-INTRODUCTION
+1. INTRODUCTION

-A lot of work on sheet formation analysis of paper have been performed for over sixty years.
+A lot of work on sheet formation analysis of paper has been performed for over sixty years.
 Through the period of time, image input devices or scanning devices based on a transmission of light had a wide variety.
-The representative systems so far were the rotating disc of paper with a light spot, the Alinco tester using a cathode ray tube whose beam sweeps over an area of up to $44 \times 44$ mm by raster, the rotating transparent cylinder with a light spot and video camera systems.
+The representative systems so far were the rotating disc of paper with a light spot1, the Alinco tester using a cathode ray tube whose beam sweeps over an area of up to $44 \times 44 \text{ mm}^2$ by raster^{2, 3)}, the rotating transparent cylinder with a light spot4) and video camera systems5).

-A desk-top flat-bed image scanner is an useful device to obtain image data to a computer.
+A desktop flatbed image scanner is a useful device to obtain image data to a computer.
 Nowadays, it is prevalently available to many computer users at low costs.
 In the department of Biomaterial Sciences of the University of Tokyo, analysis of paper sheet formation is one of the major subjects of the juniors' experimental course.
 The image scanner combined with a transparency unit has been used since 1995 as an input device of light transmission images in place of a CCD video camera for a formation analysis.
-Shinozaki6) built up an image analysis system mainly for sheet formation, where an image scanner is used as one of input devices.
-However, he did not discuss how to configure the scanner for reliable images.
+Shinozaki6) built up an image analysis system mainly for sheet formation, where an image scanner was used as one of input devices.
+He also obtained light transmission images with a flatbed image scanner for evaluation of paper formation7).
+However, the author did not discuss how to configure the scanner for reliable images.
 The purpose of this study is to examine output characteristics of a scanner and to analyze the output images from a viewpoint of formation.
 The fundamental methodology will be useful for many other possible applications of a scanner for examining paper structure and properties.

-MATERIALS
+2. MATERIALS